gvwilson/sensibleadventures/nardica/nardica.md

 "So's that why we got th' ganky to finish up this 'un?
 'Cuz my First,
-she thought we had a coupla weeks f'r it, but the blues come along day b'fore last an' said we gotta be crannup soonest."
+she thought we had a coupla weeks f'r it, but the Blues come along day b'fore last an' said we gotta be crannup soonest."

 Iffy swallowed.
 Two days past was the day Wales had made the sea boil